bootstarted/krok/README.md

 Sometimes the result of running a task is just a simple value, like a plain JavaScript object.
 However, other times it can be something that has it's own state - database connections, web servers or file handles.
 After this kind of task result has been used, it needs to be cleaned up.
 You can provide a `dispose` handler in your registry for this purpose.

-Internally, `bayside` handles all the necessary reference counting ensuring that both: as long as the result of a task is needed, its resource will be kept alive; and when the result is no longer needed, its resource will be disposed.
+Internally, `krok` handles all the necessary reference counting ensuring that both: as long as the result of a task is needed, its resource will be kept alive; and when the result is no longer needed, its resource will be disposed.

 ```javascript
 const registry = createTaskRegistry({